Home Search Gallery How-To Books Links Workshops About Contact

 and finally in 2005 here's the same thing with Photoshop CS2's lens distortion fix set to +3.00:

-Falloff of Illumination:
+Falloff of Illumination

-None.
-This is excellent.
 There is no light falloff at any setting.

 It's great.
 This is trivial to go test yourself.